SagiEv/Kanban-Software-Project/README.md

-# kanban
+# Kanban Software
-a Kanban software for tasks management.
+a Kanban software for tasks management

-•	Team-based Kanban software developed in GitHub, following n-tier architecture for structured task management.
+•	Team-based software developed in GitHub, Using C# following n-tier architecture for structured task management.